Publisher + Editor: Lynne Ellis

 Read their poems and résumé over at www.lynneellis.com

-I started Tulipwood Books for two reasons: to collaborate with other poets, and to interrogate the poetry publication industry.
+We started Tulipwood Books for two reasons: to collaborate with other poets, and to interrogate the poetry publication industry.
 These are two related goals.
 Writing can be such a lonely practice, and the modern systems of publication lead to so much anonymous rejection—even as we succeed at putting work into the world!

 Every poem is a collaboration.